 Cleaning your makeup brushes is one of the most important self-care tips I have.
 It keeps germs away from your sensitive skin (especially your eyes), and can solve some issues with dry and itchy eyes and breakouts almost overnight.
-That little hidden secret that might be so obvious that you never thought about it.
+A little hidden secret that might be so obvious that you forget about it.
 However, most makeup brushes don’t come with instructions on how to properly clean them, and you may have questions about doing it correctly.
 Quality makeup brushes are expensive, and of course you don’t want to waste that investment.

-Here’s Why You Should Clean Your Makeup Brushes
+Why Should You Clean Your Makeup Brushes?

 Because makeup brushes don’t look too dirty, it’s easy to put off cleaning them until next week, or next month, or never.
 But if you forget to clean your makeup brushes, you could be putting your skin in danger.

 Your makeup brushes can harbor dust, dirt, oil, allergens, and germs.
 If you don’t wash them regularly, you’ll transfer those nasty particles to your skin.
 That can lead to a host of problems, including breakouts and irritation.

 A clean brush makes for an even application of makeup.
 It makes sense: If the bristles of your brush are bogged down with old makeup (and all of that other yucky stuff mentioned earlier), it won’t be able to hold on to the new makeup very well.
 The brush won’t glide smoothly against your skin, which will create an uneven look.